Posted: Sun 11th Feb 2018

 It's incredibly useful to bounce ideas off him or when I'm in need of specific help.

 He feeds information back to Jenny who I email on average once a week, mostly with updates on our pipeline and pending campaigns.

 We've had one board meeting, and another one planned after Dragons' Den airs.

 We have a good dynamic and working relationship, I can't wait to learn more and develop DrivenMedia with jenny's assistance.

 Don't be scared, if it was easy everyone would be doing it.

 Market research is worth every penny.

 Never be afraid to stand out!

-Enterprise Nation's Show me the money! campaign returns in 2018 with content and events to help you better understand the finance options open to your business and to meet
+Enterprise Nation's Show me the money! campaign offers content and events to help you better understand the finance options open to your business and to meet organisations with the funds.